 Avebury is one of my favorite places in the world.

-(John said many believed Merlin was buried in Marlborough, and that in fact that’s where the town’s name came from.)
+(John said many believe Merlin was buried in Marlborough, and that in fact that’s where the town’s name came from.)

 The coat was blond beaver and so lovely warm.
 But having Miguel and not being married I could not say, “Beaver,” when someone asked me what kind of fur it was, so I put the coat out for the dustbin men, who gathered round discussing it for some time before they actually took it.